Sometimes your child might bite other children or an adult. This is quite common.

 - want to get attention

-- want to see what will happen or what kind of a reaction they will get
+- want to see what kind of a reaction they will get

 What to do if a child bites

 After the biting, do not make the children play again together unless they want to.
-It can help to think about activities that do not require sharing, such as sand and water play.
+It can help to suggest activities that do not require sharing, such as sand and water play.
 These may give the children a chance to relax.

-Try to respond consistently to biting a number of times, until the child learns to express themselves in different ways.
+Try to respond consistently to biting incidents, until the child learns to express themselves in different ways.

 How to prevent biting

-As your child grows older they will learn that biting others is not acceptable and that it can hurt another child.
+As your child grows older they will learn that biting others is not acceptable and can hurt another child.

 You can help prevent biting by: